 - Most of these analyses focused on a limited number of currencies and did not provide benchmark comparisons for their results.

-Here, we test the performance of three models in predicting daily cryptocurrency price for 1,681 currencies.
+Here, we test the performance of three models in predicting daily cryptocurrency prices for 1,681 currencies.
 Two of the models are based on gradient boosting decision trees and one is based on long short-term memory (LSTM) recurrent neural networks.
 In all cases, we build investment portfolios based on the predictions and we compare their performance in terms of return on investment.
-We find that all of the three models perform better than a baseline ‘simple moving average’ model where a currency’s price is predicted as the average price across the preceding days, and that the method based on long short-term memory recurrent neural networks systematically yields the best return on investment.
+We find that all of the three models perform better than a baseline a simple moving average? model? where a currency’s price is predicted as the average price across the preceding days, and that the method based on long short-term memory recurrent neural networks systematically yields the best return on investment.